FlyingCatCreatures/While-derivation-tree-generator/README.md

 - Explicitly allow grouping using parentheses.
 - While not officially a part of the grammar, comments are supported, signified by a %.
 Multiline comments are not supported though.

-Below is the full specification used:
+Below is the full grammar specification used:

 ```
 S ::=   x := a |